Color and class blind “progressives”

 it’s hard not to see how the Democrats have come to play the same role in the contemporary political order that Republicans once played under the New Deal.[..]
 Democrats have become the party of austerity.
 (Doug Henwood, Josh Freeman, and David Harvey have shown that that process actually began in 1975, during the New York City Fiscal Crisis, when Wall Street Democrats successfully pushed for drastic cuts in government spending.
 But it was the Mondale campaign that crystallized the shift at the national level.)

 This is all bullshit, no more accurate than the black people on welfare idiocy of the crystal meth right.
-The New Deal mythologizing is bad enough, but here’s something from Walter Mondale’s remarks when he accepted the nomination:
+The New Deal mythologizing and false story about the NYC financial crisis are bad enough, but here’s something from Walter Mondale’s remarks when he accepted the nomination:

 First, there was Mr. Reagan’s tax program.
 What happened was, he gave each of his rich friends enough tax relief to buy a Rolls Royce - and then he asked your family to pay for the hub caps.